-Course outline and general description: AEC 3070c will focus on the role of digital media in agricultural and life sciences.
+Course outline and general description: AEC 5034 will focus on the role of digital media in agricultural and life sciences.
 Topics will include how agriculture uses digital media production.
-Also, students will be introduced to video shooting and editing, digital photography, print design, and media literacy through hands-on experiences.
+Students will be introduced to video shooting and editing, digital photography, and media literacy through hands-on experiences.
 Students will learn skills and knowledge in the following areas: